Cooperative networks and Hodge-Shapley value: A characterization of the value

-We emphasize the distinction once more: whereas the Shapley formula \eqref{eqn:shapleyPermutation} considers coalition processes in the joining direction only, our path integral formula now allows coalitions to proceed in either direction, which eventually yields a complete characterization of the values $V_i(S)$ for all coalitions $S$ thanks to A5.
-In this sense, A1--A5 can be thought of as a completion of the Shapley axioms.
+In summary, while the Shapley formula \eqref{eqn:shapleyPermutation} considers coalition processes solely in the joining direction, the path integral formula \eqref{value} enables coalitions to proceed in either direction, thereby determining the value $\Phi(S)$ for all $S \subset N$ and $i \in N$.
+To the best of my knowledge, the theorem constitutes the first such simultaneous characterization.